ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Pig

-You are unable to do TP-using or MP-using actions, unless they will remove Pig from yourself.
+You are unable to do TP-using or MP-using actions, except for those that remove Pig from yourself.

 ### Status: Plenary Indulgence